metno/TITAN/README.md

-# TITAN - data quality control
+# TITAN - auTomatIc daTa quAlity coNtrol

 Automatic quality control of in-situ observations with an emphasis on spatial controls.